gabelwright/Linux-Server-Setup/README.md

 ### Create new user with root access:

-1. ssh into server using the provided rsa key
+1. ssh into server using the provided rsa key/password

 2. Create a new user